marco-de-pietri/FLUNED-repository/docs/source/index.rst

 FLUNED is an open-source, mesh-based tool that reconstructs the time-dependent distribution of activation products in cooling circuits exposed to fusion-neutron irradiation.
-Starting from completed CFD run (OpenFOAM® or ANSYS® Fluent) and the neutron-induced activation data, it solves an advection–diffusion–decay problem and outputs concentration fields ready for dose-rate, shielding, or licensing analyses.
+Starting from completed CFD run (OpenFOAM or ANSYS Fluent) and the neutron-induced activation data, it solves an advection–diffusion–decay problem and outputs concentration fields ready for dose-rate, shielding, or licensing analyses.

 Key features